kristinemlarson/gnssrefl/README.md

 <img src="https://github.com/kristinemlarson/gnssrefl/blob/master/docs/sc02-2.png" width="600"/>

+Whle this code is meant to be used AFTER you have chosen an analysis strategy, you can apply new azimuth and amplitude constraints on the commandline, <code>-azim1, azim2, ampl</code>.

 The second section is related to the RHdot correction.
 You must explicitly ask for it.
 There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
 The RHdot correction requires you know the average elevation angle during an arc,